 Asparagus has a wealth of nutrients, dietary fiber and it is low in sodium.
 Asparagus is another vegetable that contains no cholesterol or fat, making it a dieter’s friend.

-Consuming a diet that includes corn and other foods high in beta-cryptoxanthin, a carotenoid also found in pumpkins and red bell peppers may significantly reduce one’s chances of developing cancer in the lungs.
+Consuming a diet that includes corn and other foods high in beta-cryptoxanthin (a carotenoid also found in pumpkins and red bell peppers) may significantly reduce one’s chances of developing cancer in the lungs.

 This is true even if the person is a smoker.
 Corn is also beneficial in the amount of fiber that it adds to the diet and in the folate found in corn.
+Corn is higher in carbohydrates than many other veggies so keeping the quantity low is advisable for those on a low-carbohydrate diet plan.

 Radishes are known for the ability to add piquancy to a salad, but they are also good for optimum health in that they contain high dietary fiber, very low fat and cholesterol.